-At Gentle Dental, we are equipped with the tools to cure tooth decayor treat tooth decay.
+At Gentle Dental, we are equipped with the tools to treat tooth decay.
 We make treating tooth decay in children and adult patients a top priority.
-Most people give tooth decay the brush off, if they even know what it is.
+Most people do not realize they are suffering from tooth decay or even know what it is.
 Tooth decay occurs when bacteria in the mouth creates acids that slowly eat away at the tooth.
 When such decomposition is left untreated, tooth decay causes infection, pain and the loss of teeth.
-Inevitably, tooth decay causes those unwanted cavities that require treatment.
+Inevitably, tooth decay causes cavities that require treatment.

 The beginning stages of tooth decay are often treated with fluoride.
 Mild cavities can require fillings, while severe tooth decay might warrant a crown or root canal.
 Regardless of the extent of tooth decay, Gentle Dental has a proper treatment plan for every patient.
-We will treat tooth decay so that a brilliant and beautiful smile can be yours.
+We will treat tooth decay and leave you with a beautiful and brilliant smile.

 Learn more about the best tooth decay treatment in South Florida by contacting Gentle Dental today.